 Riders who are getting started with showing may lease one of LHF's experienced show horses.
-Short term leases can be arranged.
-Riders looking to participate in regular, seasonal showing, will benefit from the selection of an appropriate equine partner to continue training.
+Short term leases can be arranged to accommodate a transition into the show ring.
+Riders looking to participate in regular, seasonal showing, will benefit from the selection of their own appropriate equine partner with which to continue training.

 What is the cost of attending a show?

 Show cost varies greatly from the the type of show to its location.
 Please inquire for a complete cost sheet.